Topological Quantum Computation on Supersymmetric Spin Chains: Introduction

 This shows that we can mimic TQC via anyons on these spin chains without actually realizing non-Abelian anyons.
 This is especially useful given the fact that it is difficult to find actual non-Abelian anyons in fractional quantum Hall systems.
 Another advantage in using supersymmetric spin chains seems to arise from the fact that the quantum information now needs to be stored in product states which are essentially classical.
 This could reduce errors during the encoding process.
 Furthermore, as explained in detail in \ref{subsec:SUSYqc}, we find that the braid generators are supersymmetric and hence the quantum gates built using these braid generators cannot access parts of the supersymmetric Hilbert space that are not the product zero modes, thus reducing errors while implementing the quantum gates as well.

 This paper is organized as follows.
 In general, we try to keep things as self-contained as possible and for this reason we begin with a brief review of anyons and the construction of their fusion spaces in Sec. \ref{sec:Anyons}.
 The mathematical treatment of this subject can get rather abstract, so we keep the language of categories to a minimum and list exactly those properties that are useful for the goals of this work.
 We provide the examples of $SU(2)_k$ anyons in the same section and also count the dimensions of the fusion basis of the $k=2,3,4$ cases.
 We then proceed to construct three kinds of supersymmetric spin chains in Sec. \ref{sec:SUSYspinchains}.
 There we also study in detail the product zero modes of the three systems.
 The main correspondence between the two spaces - the space of product supersymmetric zero modes and the fusion basis of the Fibonacci, the Jones-Kauffman and the Ising anyons - is then established in Sec. \ref{sec:SUSYanyoncorrespondence}.
 Using this correspondence the braid groups on the space of supersymmetric zero modes are constructed in Sec. \ref{sec:Zeromodesbraidgroup} after reviewing the construction of braid groups on anyon fusion spaces in Sec. \ref{sec:Fusionspacebraidgroup}.
-Before we conclude we look at how the correspondence can be extended to the case where the local Hilbert space is not $\mathbb{C}^2$, but more generally $\mathbb{C}^d$.
+In Sec. \ref{subsec:stability} we discuss the important issue of the stability of the product zero modes to deformations of the SUSY Hamiltonians.
+This explains the robustness properties of topological quantum computation on SUSY spin chains considered here.
+Before we conclude we look at how the correspondence can be extended to the case where the local Hilbert space is not $\mathbb{C}^2$, but more generally $\mathbb{C}^d$ in Sec. \ref{sec:SISbraidgroup}.
 This requires the use of the supersymmetric systems based on inverse semigroups developed in \cite{Padmanabhan:2017ekk}.
-We end with an outlook in Sec. \ref{sec:Outlook} and keep some of the more tangential details in an appendix.
+We end with an outlook in Sec. \ref{sec:Outlook} and keep some of the more tangential details in appendices.